Everything you need to know about hiking the Alta Via 1 in the Dolomites

 • Comfortable beds in shared dorms or private rooms.

-• Wi-Fi access, and some huts even have TVs.
+• Wi-Fi access are available in most huts, and some huts even have TVs.

 • Boot drying rooms and gear drying areas for wet clothing.